DAP: A Dynamic Adversarial Patch for Evading Person Detectors: Limitations of GAN-based techniques

-With higher threshold, the optimization process can produce latent vectors $z$ that are not contained within the high density region learned by the generator.
-Consequently, we cannot expect the generated images to look realistic.
-However, with lower threshold, the generated patch may look naturalistic but less effective to fool the victim detector and results in a limited latent space which decreases the tolerance to incorporating multiple transformations.
+To assess GAN-based techniques for generating naturalistic patches, we conducted experiments targeting the Yolov3tiny detector.
+Our emphasis was on comparing attack effectiveness under different conditions: no transformations vs. all transformations (including Noise, Rotation, and Creases).
+We also investigated various norm thresholds.
+This systematic exploration allowed us to assess how different transformation combinations influenced patch effectiveness in deceiving the Yolov3tiny detector, with consistent trends also noted in supplementary material for the Yolov4tiny detector.
+Specifically, as we incorporated more transformations into the generation process, we noticed a decrease in the effectiveness of the generated patch (See Figure \ref{Gan_performance_tiny} and Table \ref{Gan_performance_out}).
+This observation suggests that there exists a trade-off between the number of transformations applied to the patch and its ability to deceive the detector effectively.
+While transformations can enhance the patch's camouflage and resilience against real-world transformations, an excessive number of transformations may introduce distortions that hinder its effectiveness.

+Furthermore, we explored the impact of adjusting the norm threshold for the latent vector $z$ on the performance and appearance of the generated patches.
+Through fine-tuning these thresholds, we observed enhancements in the effectiveness of the generated patches.
+Higher norm thresholds, such as $\tau = 100$, allowed for larger space, increasing the patch's effectiveness as shown in Table \ref{Gan_performance_out}.
+However, it's essential to highlight that as we pushed the norm thresholds higher, the generated patches began to manifest unrealistic and visually conspicuous characteristics (as depicted in Figure \ref{Gan_performance_tiny}).
+These unrealistic attributes could potentially compromise the patch's ability to remain inconspicuous and might raise suspicions, limiting its practicality in real-world scenarios.

+However, with lower thresholds, the generated patches appear more naturalistic but are less effective at deceiving the target detector.
+This also results in a narrower latent space, reducing the flexibility to incorporate multiple transformations.
+It is worth noting that the tested GANs were not specifically trained on images augmented with these transformations, such as creases deformations.
+It was shown that training GANs with multiple data augmentation techniques could introduce additional challenges and distortions in the generated samples, potentially making them less naturalistic \cite{tran2021data}.
 Further limitations of the existing GAN-based approaches, such as failure to converge, are discussed in the supplementary material.